 one knows the day or the hour.

-make sure we don't have to go out for oil or have Him say; "I
+we don't have to go out for oil or have Him say; "I

-- Love in
+Love in Christ

 more about the love and life-changing experience of

-experience of Jesus Christ, please take a moment to
+Jesus Christ, please take a moment to

 Baptist Bible verses about Christ and the

 ten bridesmaids are from New American Standard

 Bible & New King James Version - Lessons from

 Life Application Study Bible: NIV - Passage above